 IMPIC verification - Racius doesn't check whether the company has a construction license.
 We do.
 And this is probably the most important piece of information for anyone hiring a construction company - without a license, the company cannot legally perform construction work in Portugal.

-Director cross-referencing against insolvencies - Racius shows you who the shareholders are.
-We go further: we cross-reference every director and manager against the court system to check for personal insolvencies or involvement in companies that went bankrupt.
+Full director analysis - Racius shows you who the shareholders are.
+We go further: we cross-reference every director's personal NIF against CITIUS insolvencies, the public execution list, tax and Social Security debtor lists, and previously failed companies.
 This is how you detect phoenix companies - construction firms that open, fail, leave clients stranded, and reopen under a different name.

 Automatic alerts - If you buy a report and the company's situation changes (new insolvency, seizure, change of directors), you get an email.
 You don't need to keep checking manually.